 Tran Ngoc An - The Ambassador of Vietnam

 H.E.
-Mr. Tran Ngoc An arrived in London to assume his duties as Ambassador of Viet Nam to the UK in November 2017 and presented his credentials to HM The Queen on 3 May 2018.
-Based in London, he is also the Ambassador of Viet Nam to Ireland.
+Mr. Tran Ngoc An arrived in London to assume his duties as Ambassador of Viet Nam to the UK and Ireland in November 2017.
 Since joining the Ministry of Foreign Affairs in 1988, he held various appointments in the Ministry, including Director General of the Department of Multilateral Economic Cooperation and ASEM Senior Official of Vietnam from 2015 – 2017, Director General for EU Affairs from 2013 – 2014, Director General of the Diplomatic Fund for Economic Activities from 2011 – 2012, Assistant Director General then Deputy Director General of the ASEAN Department from 1998 – 2004, officer of the International Organization Department from 1988 - 1990.
 From 2006 – 2010, he was Ambassador Extraordinary & Plenipotentiary of Vietnam to the Republic of Finland and the Republic of Estonia.
-His first overseas posting was at the Embassy of Vietnam in the Republic of Korea, where he worked as Attaché from 1993 – 1996.
-Ambassador Tran Ngoc An obtained his MA in Political Economy and International Relations from Kent University in 1997, and BA from the International Relations Institute, Ha Noi in 1986.

 A founder member of the Network and its first Chairman from 2013 to April 2018.
 Ben was MP for Wirral South from 1997 until 2010.
 He set up and chaired the All Party Group for Vietnam and is now Honorary President.
 He signed the Memorandum of Understanding that governs the relationship between the two parliaments.
 Ben has been a regular visitor to Vietnam both privately and officially.
 He is married to Maureen and lives in Bath.